Onfleet Alternatives: Top Delivery Management Platforms Compared

 Capterra rating: 4.9 (130+ reviews)

-Routific’s route optimization software is specifically built to be easy to use.
-Our main focus is small and mid-sized local delivery businesses in industries like food and beverage, couriers, pharmacies, retail, and other business types that make scheduled deliveries.
+Routific's main focus is small and mid-sized local delivery businesses in industries like food and beverage, couriers, pharmacies, retail, and other business types that make scheduled deliveries.

 Routific advantages